A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Statistical Learning Methods

-We modeled NB, TAN and SHNB for two additional data sets: (1) all survey questionnaires (total of 149 variables) and (2) both survey and craniofacial index data (total of 157 variables).
-Five continuous variables in survey questionnaires were discretized into two groups and cut off at values: age (8 years old), \# of hours of sleep (9 hours), how long waking lasts at night (12 min), \# of days (last week) participating in physical activity (5 days), and OSA overall (7).
-For both data sets, the undirected graphs based on CMI between variables showed 3 clusters formed by Pediatric Quality of Life Inventory (PedsQ, 23 variables), PedsQL by children (23 variables) and OSA-18 (19 variables).
-We created each latent variable (total three) by choosing the most frequent answer for each patient.
-For example, OSA-18 consisted of 19 variables, so each patient had 19 answers.
-The most frequent answer of 19 questions was chosen.
-We now compare three different classifiers, NB, TAN and SHNB modeled for craniofacial index, survey data, and all variables (survey and craniofacial index), the results for which are in Section \ref{sec:results}.
+We similarly modeled GNB, TAN and SHNB for two additional datasets: all survey questionnaires (total of 149 variables), and both survey and craniofacial index data (total of 157 variables).
+The six continuous variables in the survey questionnaires were discretized into two groups and cut off at values: age (8 years old), \# of hours of sleep (9 hours), how long waking lasts at night (12 min), \# of days (last week) participating in physical activity (5 days), quality of life rating called OSA-overall (7 out of 10) and the total number of "yes" responses to OSA-related symptoms (8 out of 22).
+For both of the aforementioned datasets, the undirected graphs based on CMI between variables showed 3 clusters formed by the variables in each of the following questionnaires: Pediatric Quality of Life Inventory (PedsQ, 23 variables), PedsQL by children (23 variables) and OSA-18 (19 variables).
+Each questionnaire recorded responses on an ordinal scale, with a fixed number of response levels shared by all questions in the questionnaire.
+We created the latent variable by choosing the most frequent answer for each patient to the questionnaire.
+For example, the OSA-18 questionnaire had 18 questions, with 7 levels of responses each, where patients responded to frequency of symptoms such as "Choking or gasping sounds while asleep" with answers varying from "none of the time" to "all of the time".
+If a patient's most frequent response to these 18 questions was "all of the time", the latent variable was set to this value.
+The PedsQ/PedsQL surveys had no continuous variables so that this technique was sufficient.
+However, the OSA-18 survey had the additional (discretized) OSA-overall variable - we combined this with the most frequent answer to obtain a final latent variable in a manner similar to the craniofacial variables (taking interactions of levels).
+Overall we had a total of 3 latent variables, one from each questionniare.
+The results for these methods are presented in Section \ref{sec:results}.

+To obtain the GNB model, we used the \emph{GaussianNB} and \emph{CategoricalNB} functions (for continuous and discrete variables respectively) from the Naive Bayes toolbox of the \emph{Scikit-learn} library in Python, combining probabilities using the conditional independence assumption.
+For SHNB and TAN, we instead used the R packages \emph{bnlearn} \cite{bnlearn} and \emph{gRain} \cite{gRain} to obtain posterior probabilities (inference) and the model (learning).